DarleneAntonino/FH_Scripting/README.md

 1. Access to Files

-By writing a keyword in the terminal, the keyword is saved in a file.
-Afterwards the input of this file is compared to the database.
-If you want to compare a file that you created, you have to give the program the path to your file.
-The file is then read by the program and compared to the database.
+The input of the chosen file is compared to the database.
+The database values are also saved inside a file.
+With starting the program the content will be read and (if nesscessary) inserted in the tables.

 2. Access to Database

 When we first start the script, the connection to the database is made.
-If it fails to connect, you will get a message that says that you can't connect to the server.
+If it fails to connect, you will get a message that says you can't connect to the server.
 You don't have to create the tables yourself, the program will create them for you.
-The username and password are also automatically set.
+The username and password for a read-only-user are also automatically set.
-When you enter the path to an existing file or enter a keyword in the terminal, the input is compared to the quote table of the database.
+When you enter the path to an existing file or enter a keyword in the terminal, the input is compared to a the quote table of the database.
 There is also a table for sending mails.
 The password to the mail account is read out of the database.

 3. Regex